ampdes/gsoc24/README.md

-The common use case of checkpointing is for visualization, which calls for mapping the data structures of the scientific simulation softwares to the dedicated file systems, for example VTX and VTKHDF etc, which can then be recognized by the visualization tools like Paraview and ViSit.
+The common use case of checkpointing is for visualization, which calls for mapping the data structures of the scientific simulation softwares to the dedicated file formats, for example VTX and VTKHDF etc, which can then be recognized by the visualization tools like Paraview and ViSit.
-Other use cases include:
+Other use cases of checkpointing include:
 (i) flexible start and stop of the simulation,
 (ii) control over simulation in case of diverging iterative solvers, (iii) for aggregated post processing and